privacyidea/privacyidea/ISSUE_TEMPLATE.md

 The more information you provide, the easier it is to identify the problem!

-Issues are not ment for asking questions!
+Issues are not meant for asking questions!
 If you simply wonder how things work and need some explanation please visit the community forum: